MohnLab/Lab_Code_Standards_And_Resources/README.md

 **Rationale**

-To create reproducible, sound, and clear computational research.</p>

-Computers are powerful tools in research but scientist are not usually trained in software development tools though they can benefit from already established best practices.
-These practices are oriented for making the research easier to reproduce, and scientifically sound.</p>
+Computers are powerful tools for researcher in the life sciences, however scientists are not usually trained in software development.
+To create reproducible, sound, and clear computational research, scientists should follow already established best practices.
+These practices are oriented towards making the research easier to reproduce and scientifically sound.

-These standards are strongly based on these three articles:
+The following standards are strongly based on the below three articles:

 * Best Practices for Scientific Computing [doi:10.1371/journal.pbio.1001745]  (http://www.plosbiology.org/article/info%3Adoi%2F10.1371%2Fjournal.pbio.1001745)